tomstafford/zeds/README.md

 python3 script for finding/loading zed's pages.
 Speeds up your weekly shop

-looks in the file shopping.csv for items and either searches for them or, if there is a url, loads that page
+looks in the file `shopping.csv` for items and either searches for them or, if there is a url, loads that page

+run at the command line

+    python zeds.py

 you can then click "add to basket"